SigNoz/signoz.io/docs/operate/migration/upgrade-0.38.md

 This migration updates the dashboards and alerts to support the new format.

+Please make sure that migration v0.36 is successful before running this.

 ## Steps to run migration script:

 ## First upgrade to v0.38